Maria (Blondie song): Critical reception

-A reviewer from Billboard described the song as a "delectable track", and a "skillfully arranged array of passionate Debbie Harry vocals, great guitar and drum thrusts, and neat harmonica passages that climb into the toll of cathedral bells."
+A reviewer from Billboard magazine described the song as a "delectable track", and a "skillfully arranged array of passionate Debbie Harry vocals, great guitar and drum thrusts, and neat harmonica passages that climb into the toll of cathedral bells."
 It was also noted that "all these touches are in the service of a cool rock/pop intelligence powered by the street smarts that are the Blondie trademark."
 Scottish newspaper Daily Record commented, "Almost two decades after their last No 1, comeback stars Blondie have gone back to their 'new wave' roots" with "Maria".
 The Daily Vault's Mark Millan called it a "pop gem", that "kicks off".
 He added that the singer's "commanding performance" really shows off her impressive range, and stated that "this one is still one of their best singles to date."
-Troy J. Augusto from Variety declared it as an "infectious standout song".
+Troy J. Augusto from Variety named it an "infectious standout song".
+In 2025, Classic Pop magazine ranked "Maria" number two in their list of "Top 20 Comeback Singles".

 Chart performance

 "Maria" debuted at number one on the UK Singles Chart on February 7, 1999, giving Blondie their sixth UK number-one single and first chart-topper since "The Tide Is High" in November 1980.
 It spent 17 nonconsecutive weeks in the top 100, ending the year as the UK's 33rd-best-selling hit.
 The release of "Maria" came exactly 20 years after "Heart of Glass", Blondie's first UK number-one hit.
 Across the rest of Europe, "Maria" topped the charts in Greece and Spain and was a top-10 hit in Austria, Flanders, Germany, Iceland, Ireland, Sweden, and Switzerland.
 It additionally reached the top 20 in Italy and the Netherlands and attained a peak of number five on the Eurochart Hot 100.

-"Maria" was not as successful in North America, stalling at number 82 on the US Billboard Hot 100 and number 43 on the Canadian RPM Top Singles chart; however, it did enter the top 20 on the Billboard Adult Top 40, Hot Dance Club Play, and Hot Dance Music/Maxi-Singles Sales charts.
+"Maria" was not as successful in North America, stalling at number 82 on the US Billboard Hot 100 and number 43 on the Canadian RPM 100 Hit Tracks chart; however, it did enter the top 20 on the Billboard Adult Top 40, Dance Club Play, and Maxi-Singles Sales charts.
 The single also underperformed in Australia, where it peaked at number 59, but fared better in New Zealand, reaching number 16 during its third week on the country's chart.